cbrown5/cbrown5.github.io/_posts/2016-07-25-write-like-a-runner.md

 In our group we have recently initiated weekly get togethers to critique each others writing.
 The idea is to get more frequent feedback on new writing without having to wait to make it through co-author's inboxes.
 The sessions have been very popular and I have found, very helpful.

 Incidentally, runners who have a diverse training schedule are also less prone to injury.
-I speculate that there is an analogue on academic writing.
+I speculate that there is an analogue in academic writing.
 If you do more varied styles of writing you are less likely to burn-out on writing and give up altogether.

 I actually thought of this blog while I was out on a long slow run this afternoon.
 The idea inspired and I threw a few sprints into my run.
 Hopefully I can bring this idea full circle and improve my running times too.